Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Multidimensional spaces: generalities and the role of the derivative

-\section{Systems on multidimensional spaces: generalities and the role of the derivative}
+\section{Multidimensional spaces: generalities and the role of the derivative}

-The main difficulty to investigate the statistical properties for systems with an indifferent fixed point $p$ in higher dimensional space is that near $p$ the system could have {{\em unbounded distortion} in the following sense: there are uncountably many points $z$ near $p$ such that for any neighborhood $V$ of $z$, we can find $\hat z\in V$ with the ratio
+The main difficulty to investigate the statistical properties for higher dimensional systems with an indifferent fixed point $p$ is that near $p$ the system could have {{\em unbounded distortion} in the following sense: there are uncountably many points $z$ near $p$ such that for any neighborhood $V$ of $z$, we can find $\hat z\in V$ with the ratio

 unbounded as $n\to \infty$ (see Example in Section 2 in \cite{HV}).
-For this reason we need a more deeper analysis of the expanding features around the neutral fixed point.
-This has been accomplished in the previous quoted paper and in order to construct an absolutely continuous invariant measure by adding the Assumption T\;${}''$ below, which, together with \eqref{B.0}, will also be used to get the rate of mixing.
+For this reason we need a more extensive analysis of the expanding features around the neutral fixed point which will be accomplished by adding Assumption T\;${}''$ below.

-\subsection{Setting and Statement of results.}
+\subsection{Setting and statement of results.}

-Let $X\subset \Bbb R^m$, $m\ge 1$, be again a compact subset with $\overline{\intset X}=X$, $d$ the Euclidean distance, and $\nu$ the Lebesgue measure on $X$ with $\nu X=1$.
+Let $X\subset \Bbb R^m$, $m\ge 1$, be again a compact subset with $\overline{\intset X}=X$, $d$ the Euclidean distance, and $\nu$ the Lebesgue measure on $X$ with $\nu (X)=1$.